 Instructions, definitions and edit check rules for collecting and tracking participant-level data.
 Each data element (DE) includes a number, name, definition and instruction, code values, and field type and length

-A Quarterly Performance Report (QPR) form template which is a ‘rollup’ of all of the grantee participant-level data records and provides a visual for how the data is aggregated each quarter.
+A Quarterly Performance Report (QPR) form No. 1205-0507 which is a ‘rollup’ of all of the grantee participant-level data records and provides a visual for how the data is aggregated each quarter.
 This form will be generated by the HUB system based on the quarterly files submitted to ETA.

 Grantees will develop their own internal management information system to track participant records as outlined in the Data Elements and Edit Checks document.
 Each data element will have specific code values that grantees will indicate a response for each participant served through the H-1B Grant.